MrPekar98/PekarDrive/README.md

 Note, it is important the master does not run on the same machine as any workers.
 If this is needed, change the globally used port number in lib/comm.c and src/server/boot.h before building an individual component.

 Also, if you have not downloaded a release, the project is compiled in debug mode.
-This means master and workers can run on the same machine and logging is enabled.
-TO disable debug mode and logging, remove `-DDEBUG` and `-DLOG` from the Makefile.
+To disable debug mode and logging, remove `-DDEBUG` and set to `-DVERBOSE_1` instead of `-DVERBOSE_2` from the Makefile.